Take the guesswork out of green home remodeling & building. Make it GreenStar.

 3rd party quality assurance inspections

-Trust but verify, greenstar raters and quality assurance reviewers help ensure what was stated to built is actually in the home to help ensure performance and improve home value.
+Trust but verify, greenstar raters and quality assurance reviewers help ensure what was planned was actually done in the home, helping improve value, comfort, health and energy savings.

 Access the GreenStar Free Online Checklist, Manual & Training Video here

 Access the workbook and manual navigation guide (after you login into the workbook)

 Project team leaders wanting to certify a project to GreenStar must become qualified.
 Qualification can happen in 1 of 4 ways.
 Project team members with different trade skill sets may also become qualified to earn more GreenStar points.

 Step 3 – Highly recommended

 Complete optional pre-construction plan review for planned new construction or major gut rehabs and/or have a complete test in inspection and energy audit of the existing home for remodels and additions.
 This includes completing and submitting your required planning materials such as waste management, erosion, landscape and your water conversation plan.

 If GreenStar is attainable, register your project with the GreenHome Institute and get access to the online documentation file share.